3LawsRobotics/3laws/docs/sources/user_guide/diagnostics.rst

 Incident Diagnostic
 -------------------

-The diagnostic module is there to aggregate the information published by the various metric modules and provide a high-level view of the robot's health.
+The diagnostic module aggregates information published by the various metric modules and provides a high-level view of the robot's health.
 This module is useful for detecting issues that may not be apparent when looking at the individual metrics.

-This module publishes the following metrics:
+The following metrics are published:

 - **domain_status**: The high-level status of the health of the various robot components.